 Statins stealthily strain and starve the brain leaving us stuck in a stupendous stupor; statins make us stupid.
-Alliteration aside, cholesterol is clearly correlated with cognition, since our brains are composed of about one fourth of this waxy substance we call cholesterol.
+Alliteration aside, cholesterol is clearly correlated with cognition, since our Central Nervous System (the brain) stores a quarter of our body’s cholesterol, despite being representative of only 2% of our body’s mass.

 Statins are drugs that lower cholesterol.
 High cholesterol is ostensibly the cause of heart disease, and since heart disease is the number one cause of death -save for iatrogenesis or deaths caused by allopathic intervention– cholesterol lowering drugs are arguably the most prescribed and profitable drugs in the universe.